-Ctfplotter plots noise-subtracted, rotationally averaged power spectra from tilt series data and allows one to determine the position of the first zero of the microscope CTF.
+Ctfplotter plots noise-subtracted, rotationally averaged power spectra from tilt series data and allows one to determine the position of the zeros of the microscope CTF.
 The power spectra are obtained by extracting small squares of image (referred to as tiles) that overlap by 50%, taking their 2D Fourier transforms, rotationally averaging the transforms to obtain one-dimensional curves, dividing by the corresponding curves obtained from images consisting only of noise, and summing these 1D curves.
 Once defocus is determined from such power spectra, the phase inversions of the CTF can be corrected with the program Ctfphaseflip.
 Defocus can be found in angular subranges of the tilt series.
 The defocus values are stored in a table so that they can be visualized, deleted, or recomputed if necessary.
 All of the values in the table are saved to the defocus file, which is provided as input to Ctfphaseflip.

 |Angles||Open the tilt angle range and tile selection dialog.|

-|Fitting||Open the Fitting Ranges and Methods dialog.|
+|Fitting||Open the Fitting Parameters dialog.|

 |Zoom in again after zooming back out.|